freerange/site/soups/blog/hello-printer.markdown

 And, of course, there is the upcoming [Little Printer](http://bergcloud.com/littleprinter) from [BERG](http://berglondon.com), available some time this year.

 For what it's worth, *I believe the two projects complement each other perfectly*.
 Little Printer is a commercial, polished and supported product, with a huge amount of attention to detail going in to both the hardware and the content that it produces.
-This project is open source, and well suited to collaboratively explore what might be interesting to print.
+This project is open source, and well suited to collaboratively explore what might be interesting to print in a more undirected and open-ended way.

 ## Let's explore